jb5k/way_of_stock/InstallRuby.md

 ## Installing ruby

 Most projects use the _2.1.3_ version of ruby.
-Consult the documentation of the project to see what version is actually in use and replace _2.1.3_ in the following instructions with the version that the project actually uses.
+The version of ruby used by a project can be determined by reading the contents of the `.ruby-version` in the base directory of the project.
+Replace _2.1.3_ in the following instructions with the version that the project actually uses.

 To install ruby, it is as simple as: